rbilchak/CV/Readme.md

 # Rachel Bilchak
-Bachelors of the Arts in Anthropology, Bachelors of the Sciences in Public Health, Registered Archaeologist (R.A.).
+Bachelors of the Arts in Anthropology
+Bachelors of the Sciences in Public Health
+Registered Archaeologist

 ---
 Education: B.A., Anthropology, University of California San Diego, 2017
 title: Rachel Bilchak's CV